NWAFU-LiuLab/ANOX/README.md

 # ANOX
-1.An improved machine-learning based prediction tool for identifying the antioxidant proteins.
+1. An improved machine-learning based prediction tool for identifying the antioxidant proteins.
+12. ANOX was implemented in python 3.7